• Skip to Content

 Biography

 She holds undergraduate degrees in piano performance and history from Nebraska Wesleyan University and graduate degrees in musicology, piano, and theory from Indiana University.
-Cook teaches courses developed on her research interests: Leonard Bernstein, the American Musical, Music of War and Peace, and Music Listening.
-In addition to teaching, she created and directed the 2018 JSOM Chamber Music Seminar.

-Cook is committed to impacting social change through music and with Kelley School of Business, Business Law and Ethics professor Tim Fort , is the co-creator of two International summits, entitled: “Music, Business and Peace” http://www.musicbusinesspeace.org/ She has presented numerous papers in this vein, including: Leonard Bernstein’s legacy as an Artist-Citizen, the politics of Rodgers and Hammerstein, and Gershwin’s role in race and the American musical identity.
+Cook is committed to impacting social change through music, and with Eveleigh Professor of Business Ethics Tim Fort, is the cocreator of two international summits titled Music, Business and Peace.
+She has written numerous papers in this vein, including Leonard Bernstein’s legacy as an artist-citizen, the politics of Rodgers and Hammerstein, and Gershwin’s role in race and the American musical identity.
+Additionally, she and Fort have coedited Music, Business and Peacebuilding, available through Routledge Press.

-Cook is the recipient of several awards at IU, including 2017 Outstanding Faculty Member – Kappa Alpha Theta, 2015 Honorary Faculty Member– Tau Beta Sigma, 2011 Commission on Multicultural Understanding Faculty Award, 2009 and 2010 ArtsWeek grants, 2008 Active Learning Grant from Instructional Support Services, and 2004 Blue Ribbon Award for Outstanding Instructors from the Disability Student Services Office.
+Cook is the recipient of several awards at IU, including 2017 Outstanding Faculty Member – Kappa Alpha Theta, 2015 Honorary Faculty Member – Tau Beta Sigma, 2011 Commission on Multicultural Understanding Faculty Award, 2009 and 2010 ArtsWeek grants, 2008 Active Learning Grant from Instructional Support Services, and 2004 Blue Ribbon Award for Outstanding Instructors from the Disability Student Services Office.
 From 2007 to 2010, she designed and implemented the Jacobs-Kelley Cultural Leadership Program.

 Cook continues to volunteer locally in multiple capacities.
-She has used her skills as a pianist to promote and champion historically marginalized composers, served as president of a local chamber music group, convened the IU Children’s Choir board, and was a leader of local junior music clubs, sponsored by the National Federation of Music Clubs.
+She has used her skills as a pianist to promote and champion historically excluded composers, served as president of a local chamber music group, convened the IU Children’s Choir board, and was a leader of local junior music clubs, sponsored by the National Federation of Music Clubs.
+In 2002, she cochaired the Bloomington Multicultural Festival in association with the Lotus World Music and Arts Festival.
+She served on the Quarryland Men's Chorus board of directors from 2015 to 2019 and continues to actively promote the choir and its mission.

 • Faculty Directory